ariful4082/js-all-you-need-to-know/README.md

 78. Sort , every and some method in js
 79. Return Function From Another Function In Javascript
 80. Recursive Function in Javascript
+81. Currying in Javascript
+82. Function Composition in Javascript